Bydgoszcz Cathedral: The parish library

-Especially for the use of priests and parish school staff the parish library numbered in 144 manuscripts and printed books in 1712, 104 volumes in 1745, but only 97 in 1763.
+Opened specially for the use of priests and parish school staff, the parish library counted 144 manuscripts and printed books in 1712, 104 volumes in 1745, but only 97 in 1763.

-In the 17th century, during library's heyday, Jakub Ignacy Włodzimierski, parish priest of Bydgoszcz and Solecki, moved in 1686 manuscripts away to Solec Kujawski.
+In the 17th century, during the library's heyday, Jakub Ignacy Włodzimierski, parish priest of Bydgoszcz and Solecki, moved manuscripts away in 1686 to Solec Kujawski.

 A small portion of the library's resources were used daily: mainly copies of the Bible and liturgical or musical books (about 27 volumes of Missals, agendas, breviaries, antiphonaries, graduals, psalms).
-Other book addressed predominantly works of theology, philosophy, ethics, canon law, clerical topics, including collections of sermons, hagiographies, comments on the Old and New Testament, and apologetic writings directed against Lutheranism and Calvinism.
+Other book addressed predominantly works of theology, philosophy, ethics, canon law, clerical topics, including collections of sermons, hagiographies, comments on the Old and New Testaments, and apologetic writings directed against Lutheranism and Calvinism.

 In the 18th century, the parish library was one of the richest in the city in terms of books, behind the Bernardine Monastery Library, which owned approximately 1500 volumes.
-In 1829, at the dissolution of the monastery, most precious manuscripts of the library were transferred moved a few years later to the parish church where they survived until 1907, when they have been moved to the Provincial and Municipal Public Library.
+In 1829, at the dissolution of the monastery, most precious manuscripts of the library were transferred a few years later to the parish church where they survived until 1907, when they were moved to the Provincial and Municipal Public Library.

 Cemetery

-Church cemetery was founded in the 14th century, at the time of the erection of the parish and the construction of the church, and was used until the end of the 18th century.
-Before Polish partition, clergymen, patricians and Polish nobles were buried in decorated crypts located underneath church chancel, naves and chapels.
+The church cemetery was founded in the 14th century, at the time of the creation of the parish and the construction of the church, and was used until the end of the 18th century.
+Before Polish Partition, clergymen, patricians and Polish nobles were buried in decorated crypts located underneath the church chancel, naves and chapels.